The Mental Health Effects of Sleep Deprivation in College StudentsReading Time: 4 minutes

-Factors such as late-night studying, video games, social media, texting, watching TV, and other activities that expose the body to light during the normal sleep cycle can disrupt the circadian rhythm—the body’s internal clock.
+Technology plays a large part when it comes to sleep deprivation in college students.
+Late-night studying, video games, social media, texting, and watching TV can disrupt the circadian rhythm—the body’s internal clock.
 Furthermore, a recent study of 1,200 young adults found that 41 percent of females and 42 percent of males suffer from at least one sleep disorder, such as sleep apnea, chronic insomnia, or restless legs syndrome.

-- Increased technology use—blue light from screens blocks the release of melatonin, which makes sleeping more difficult
+- Technology use—blue light from screens blocks the release of melatonin, which makes sleeping more difficult

 - Less time in natural light, which interferes with the sleep cycle